lisa-lumos/cube-core/01-intro.md

 Access control range from simple row-level access rules, to completely custom data models per tenants, backed by different data sources.

+Caching.
+The semantic layer can serve as a buffer to the data sources, protecting the cloud data warehouse from unnecessary/redundant load.

+Cube implements caching through the aggregate awareness framework called `pre-aggregations`.

+Cube builds and refreshes pre-aggregations in the background, by running queries in the cloud data warehouse, and storing results in Cube Store, which is backed by distributed file storage, such as S3.
+Pre-aggregations can be refreshed on schedule.